 The Tarot T-2D has been a popular low cost 2-axis brushless gimbal.
 While this actual hardware has been retired and manufacturer support discontinued, this page is intended to keep up basic support for this item, as well as to serve as an illustrative example of how to configure ardupilot gimbal control options.

 The instructions below recommend using Tarot Gimbal Firmware v1.5

 The Tarot gimbal’s red and black power wires should be connected directly to a 2S or 3S battery.
-If you plan to use 4S, please use a voltage regulator to ensure the voltage stays within safe operating limits: DC 7.4 V - 14.8 V (recommended 12 V).
-3DR RTF Quad, Y6, and X8 include a voltage regular to allow use of 4S batteries with the Tarot gimbal.
+If you plan to use 4S (or higher), please use a voltage regulator to ensure the voltage stays within safe operating limits: DC 7.4 V - 14.8 V (recommended 12 V).
+3DR RTF Quad, Y6, and X8 include a voltage regular to allow use of 4S batteries with the Tarot gimbal

 Upon powering your vehicle, the gimbal will display a solid yellow light while it is starting and calibrating.
 Do not touch the gimbal while it is starting up.
 When the gimbal displays a blinking blue light, it is ready for flight.
 If the gimbal is not connected to the autopilot, it will perform basic stabilization without autopilot control, indicated by a solid blue light.

 Solid blue = ready, not connected to autopilot

 Tarot gimbals normally work out of the box but if you wish to change the gimbal’s internal configuration: